Hamiltonian formalism for nonlinear Schr\"{o}dinger equations: Korteweg-de Vries equation

 \section{Korteweg-de Vries equation}

 The KdV equation

 is a useful example of a degenerate Lagrangian for which we need some secondary constraints to construct the Hamiltonian.
-Since studying this example helps to understand the constraint dynamics of fourth order NLSE, we briefly review the Hamiltonian formalism of this system.
-The constraint dynamics of the KdV equation has already been studied in \cite{Nutku1984} (see also \cite{Nutku2001,Nutku2002}).
-The Lagrangian density for this equation can be written as
+Since studying this example helps to understand the constraint dynamics of fourth-order NLSE, we briefly review the Hamiltonian formalism of this system.
+The constraint dynamics of the KdV equation have already been studied in \cite{Nutku1984} (see also \cite{Nutku2001, Nutku2002}).
+With substitution $u(x,t)=\phi_x(x,t)$, the Lagrangian density for Eq.~\eqref{KdV_equation} can be written as